gitops-tools/image-updater/tekton/configuring-custom-ca.md

 ## Configuring a Volume on the Tekton Task

-We have our Custom CA Chain loaded into Kubernetes as a ConfigMap, now we need to configure the `image-hooks` Tekton task to make use of it.
+We have our Custom CA Chain loaded into Kubernetes as a ConfigMap, now we need to configure the `image-updater` Tekton task to make use of it.

-You can find the definition of the `image-hooks` Tekton Task [here](https://github.com/gitops-tools/image-hooks/blob/main/tekton/image-updater.yaml).
+You can find the definition of the `image-updater` Tekton Task [here](https://github.com/gitops-tools/image-updater/blob/main/tekton/image-updater.yaml).
 We are using this Task as reference.

 You need to add the `volumeMounts` and `volumes` sections to the Tekton Task spec.